gustavoper/magic/README.md

-#Magic Framework
+# Magic Framework

-Magic is a simple, light-weight and ready to go framework.
-It's mainly used to APIs, but it can handle MVC Monolith applications.
+It's a magical and simple framework built for scalable API solutions. *"Xablau!"*

 ## Features